vitaly-t/pg-promise/README.md

 To get started quickly, see our [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) tutorial.

-And once you get it all up and running, have a look at [pg-monitor], which can work a treat for monitoring queries in your application.
+And once you get it all up and running, have a look at [pg-monitor], which is good for automatic query monitoring in your application.

 # Usage

 The library supports promise-chained queries on shared and detached connections.
-Choosing which one you want depends on the situation and personal preferences.
+Choosing which one to use depends on the situation and personal preferences.

 ## Detached Connections

-Queries in a detached promise chain maintain connection independently, they each acquire a connection from the pool, execute the query and then release the connection.
+Queries in a detached promise chain maintain connection independently, they each acquire a connection from the pool, execute the query and then release the connection back to the pool.
 ```javascript
 db.one("select * from users where id=$1", 123) // find the user from id;
     .then(function(data){